Deadpool (TV series)

 Deadpool: The Animated Series is an unproduced American adult animated cable television series developed for FXX by Donald and Stephen Glover, based on the Marvel Comics character Deadpool.
 The series was being produced by Marvel Television in association with FX Productions and ABC Signature Studios, with Donald and Stephen Glover serving as showrunners.

 Ordered straight-to-series by FXX in May 2017 following the successful partnership of Marvel Television and FX Productions in making the X-Men spin-off series Legion, 10 episodes were planned for the series to debut in 2018.
-Donald and Stephen Glover had begun work in a writers room by the time of the series' announcement.
+Donald and Stephen Glover had begun work in a writers' room by the time of the series' announcement.
 Early animation had been completed for the series that August, with the Glovers wanting a distinct voice and tone from previous incarnations of the character including the Deadpool films.

 The announcement of the series, and the involvement of Donald Glover specifically, was met with enthusiasm from commentators.
 However, in March 2018, FX Networks announced that it was no longer moving forward with the series after Marvel decided not to pursue the version of the series that the Glovers were creating.
-This was widely seen as disappointing and was met with criticism, including from Donald Glover himself who publicly suggested that racism may have contributed to Marvel's decision.
+This was met with criticism, including from Donald Glover himself, who publicly suggested that racism may have contributed to Marvel's decision.